EfficiencyJunky/eec-for-squarespace/Instructions.md

 ---
-# SECTION 5 -- CONFIGURE CUSTOM JAVASCRIPT VARIABLES, HTML TAGS, AND SS CODE INJECTIONS TO GENERATE EEC DATA STRUCTURES
+# SECTION 5 -- CONFIGURE SS CODE INJECTIONS, HTML TAGS, AND CUSTOM JAVASCRIPT VARIABLES TO GENERATE EEC DATA STRUCTURES
-These are the most time consuming and complicated steps that require code to be added to Custom JavaScript Variables and Custom HTML Tags in GTM as well as Code Injections in SS.
-Because of the complexity, the code and more detailed instructions for each step is contained in a subfolder of this repository.
+These are the most time consuming and complicated steps.
+They will require code to be added to Code Injections in SS as well as Custom HTML Tags and Custom JavaScript Variables in GTM.
+Because these steps themselves broken into a few steps and contain more than one code file, I've broken them out into separate subfolders within this repository that contain the code and additional instructions.

-The instructions for each step are linked below.
+The subfolders for each step are linked below.

 ## 1) Product Detail Views
 1.  push raw data to dataLayer (from SS Code Injection)